 His little mind was probably searching for an answer, one that would cure everything and fix the world…but I couldn't give him that.
+I could barely mask my won sadness.
 "Well, it probably wasn't her time to be here, but Tue and La will take care of her spirit until she is ready to join us here again."

 I prayed that I was right… For Sokka's sake.

 "C'mon Sokka, lets go see those penguins…" I grasped Sokka's hand and gave it a little tug, leading him further away from the spirit of death that hung over the whole tribe.

 The Roadside Diner was a town staple.
 My foster mom, Lucy, Has been working here since she was twenty three.
 When I turned fourteen, out of sheer boredom I convinced her to take me to her work and let me hang around.
 Once a week had passed of me commandeering a corner booth and reading while Lucy worked, they had began giving me work.
 They had joked that since I was there all day anyway, I could at least wipe the menus down, or fold napkins.
 That had been four months ago and there hadn't been a day since what I hadn't accompanied Lucy for her shift.
 I could imagine myself ten years from now with a pencil behind my ear, asking people whether or not they want to hear the soup of the day.